Cerastes gasperettii

 Common names: Arabian horned viper, desert horned viper, Middle Eastern horned viper.

 Cerastes gasperettii, also known commonly as the Arabian horned viper and Gasperetti's horned viper, is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
 The species is native to the Arabian Peninsula and north to Israel, Iraq, and Iran.
 It is very similar in appearance to C. cerastes, but the geographic ranges of these two species do not overlap.
 No subspecies of C. gasperettii are recognized.

 Etymology

 The specific name, gasperettii, is in honor of John Gasperetti, an American surveyor, engineer, and herpetologist, who collected the holotype specimen.

 Description

-The average total length (including tail) of C. gasperettii is 30–60 cm, with a maximum total length of 85 cm.
+The average total length (including tail) of Cerastes gasperettii is 30–60 cm, with a maximum total length of 85 cm.
 Females are usually larger than males.

 Diet

-The diet of C. gasperettii is thought to primarily consist of rodents, with insects, particularly beetles, and lizards making up a less significant component of its diet.
+The diet of Cerastes gasperettii is thought to primarily consist of rodents, with insects, particularly beetles, and lizards making up a less significant component of its diet.